 Deaf Education Programs Online: Special Education for Deaf People

-With the pandemic that’s going on, everything in our life has been affected deeply, including the education sector.
-Students are facing huge challenges in continuing their education, no matter at what stage they are.
+With the pandemic going on, everything in our lives has been affected deeply, including the education sector.
+Students are facing considerable enormous challenges in continuing their education, no matter at what stage they are.
 Education has massively resorted to online, as teachers are using google meet or similar applications to get face-to-face with students online and teach them their courses.

-However, online education is not everyone’s cup of tea, as there are many students and teachers who are not well equipped or trained to continue these online classes.
-However, while someone can ultimately learn to do so, there are some students such as hearing impaired students, who might find it really tough to continue the conventional online learning that’s designed in a generic manner, and without thinking about the students with special needs.
+However, online education is not everyone’s cup of tea, as many students and teachers are not well equipped or trained to continue these online classes.
+However, while someone can ultimately learn to do so, some students who are deaf and hard of hearing might find it really tough to continue the conventional online learning designed generically without thinking about the students with special needs.

-As deafness comes in many various levels to children and teens of different ages and is supported in many different ways, a generalized package of ‘deaf support’ shouldn’t be used.
-Instead, a learner-centered approach should be taken that makes the most of a student’s strength.
+As deafness comes in various levels to children and teens of different ages and need support in many ways, the educational system shouldn't use a generalized package of 'deaf support'.
+Instead, the system should adopt a learner-centered approach that makes the most of a student’s strengths.
 Deaf learners mainly use lip reading, a mix of hearing technology, BSL, and text support, which means there isn’t a set package of things that will make online learning easily accessible to deaf students.

 Things The Teachers and Peers Need To Know and Understand

 It is a great practice to add captions and BSL overlays to videos, and it should be encouraged.
 But these shouldn’t be thought of as the only way of making online learning accessible to deaf students.
-Keeping a transcript of group learning sessions can be a useful resource too, and essential, but these don’t work well in case of real-time participation during class or sessions.
+Keeping a transcript of group learning sessions can be a helpful resource, and essential, but these don’t work well in case of real-time participation during class or sessions.

-Here are many questions that need to be answered.
-If the deaf learners have adequate devices and internet access, and appropriate place to study, or not.
+Here are many questions that need to be answering.
+Suppose the deaf learners have adequate devices and internet access; and an appropriate place to study, or not.
 Can you teach the whole thing to them simply by boiling things down to an easily accessible format, such as a word document or a short video clip with subtitles?
 If the deaf learners are taking the help of assistive listening devices such as hearing aids?
 And if they are using them, do they know how to handle these devices properly, and are their parents available to help in any case?

 Providing Inclusive Teaching and Convenient Learning Elements

-While you might think that most deaf students want a clear verbatim version of everything that’s been said in the class, that's not the case as this leaves them with lots of reading.
-Most of them prefer a summarized note of the class, and copies of slides and lecture outline in advance.
-Some teachers might overlook students with mild hearing loss, but they need support too, and students using hearing aids require high-quality literacy instruction, as their other opportunities for vocabulary expansion, incidental learning, and spoken language are limited.
+While you might think that most deaf students want a clear verbatim version of everything said in the class, that's not the case, as this leaves them with lots of reading.
+Most of them prefer a summarized note of the course, and copies of slides and lecture outline in advance.
+Some teachers might overlook students with mild hearing loss, still they need support too, and students using hearing aids require high-quality literacy instruction, as their other opportunities for vocabulary expansion, incidental learning, and spoken language are limited.